Butler Farms Adds Tree Nuts to Their Line-Up of Crops.

 Brothers Gary, Tim, and David Butler began replacing a little of each crop on their 2,000-acre family farm in the Stayton and Aumsville, Ore., area with hazelnuts.
 After three years the farm had 140 acres of hazelnuts.

 “Now we’re taking a break to get some return on our investment,” David Butler said.

 The week after the Butlers planted their first group of 24-inch trees temperatures plummeted to zero degrees Fahrenheit.
 They experienced a 20-25 percent die-off.

 “It gets expensive and it’s a big learning curve,” Butler said.
 “They are a fairly easy crop to raise but the first five years it’s a lot of work.
-There’s lots of trimming the suckers and then the trees themselves get shaped to grow correctly.”
+There are lots of trimming the suckers and then the trees themselves get shaped to grow correctly.”

-With the variety of crops, harvest season spans July through October with few breaks.
+With the variety of crops, the harvest season spans July through October with few breaks.

 “We learned to work hard as kids, so we just carried that on,” Butler said.
 “They keep saying we need more volume and more nuts to be a major player in the market; that you need the supply before you can create a demand,” he said.

 Brothers Tim Aman of Hazelnut Growers of Oregon and Tom Aman of Wilco Valley Ag provide valuable advice.
-The two are experienced hazelnut growers and propagators on their own farm.
+The two are experienced hazelnut growers and propagators on their own farms.